WormieCorp/Wormies-AU-Helpers/README.md

 ## Features
 - Ability to push out fix versions for both 4-part versions and pre-release versions by calling a single function.
+- Ability to easily get the url that is being redirected to.

 ## Installation